StereoKit/StereoKit/docs/Pages/Reference/Sphere/Intersect.md

 |Vec3& at|An out parameter that will hold the closest intersection              point to the ray's origin.
 If there's not intersection, this will be (0,0,0).|
 |RETURNS: bool|True if intersection occurs, false if it doesn't.
 Refer to the 'at' parameter for intersection information!|

-Intersects a ray with this sphere, and finds if they intersect, and if so, where that intersection is!
-This only finds the closest intersection point to the origin of the ray.